quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 the endpoint resumes sending acknowledgements based on the Ack-Eliciting Threshold or max_ack_delay.
 Therefore, CE-marking only triggers an immediate acknowledgement when there is a transition from non-CE-marked to CE-marked.
+If the Ack-Eliciting Threshold is 0, every packet is anyway immediately acknowledged, no matter if marked with CE or not.
+If the Ack-Eliciting Threshold is 1, the default behavior as specified in RFC9000 applies, which recommends to immediately acknowledge all packets marked with CE (see
+{{Section 13.2.1 of QUIC-TRANSPORT}}).

-Doing this maintains the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during extreme congestion or when peers are using DCTCP {{?RFC8257}} or other congestion controllers (e.g. {{?I-D.ietf-tsvwg-aqm-dualq-coupled}}) that mark
+Always acknowledging the first marked CE packet immediately maintains the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during extreme congestion or when peers are using DCTCP {{?RFC8257}} or other congestion controllers (e.g. {{?I-D.ietf-tsvwg-aqm-dualq-coupled}}) that mark